vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 **For Projects**

-- The project must be active in the Vue Storefront ecosystem or be used by any project on the Vue Storefront ecosystem;
+- must be active in the Vue Storefront ecosystem or be used by any project on the Vue Storefront ecosystem;
 - At least three months of the existing project, before applying for a sponsorship;
 - The project must be significant for the ecosystem, providing a solution or tool that helps the developer, and have active users of the project.